karolyia79/octoscreen/README.md

 3. Initial Installation: For the very first installation, the firmware must be flashed directly onto the device via USB.
    Ensure a formatted MicroSD card is inserted into the module.

-4. On first boot, use the configuration web portal to set up your Wi-Fi and OctoPrint API key and OctoPrint server IP address.
+4. On first boot, use the configuration web portal to set up your Wi-Fi and OctoPrint API key, OctoPrint server IP address.

 5. Enjoy!